PaulAvery/node-object-listener/README.md

 colors.child('bg').update('#000000');
 colors.child('fg').update('#ffffff');

-//Now, the changes have been written and changeFGColor has been called with the new value!
+//Now, the changes have been written and
+//changeFGColor has been called with the new value!
 ```

 ## Listener